-The access limitations contained within Section 6A.3.3 shall apply to the MDZ3OD.
+The access limitations contained within Section 6A.3.3 of the Zoning By-Law shall apply to the MDZ3OD.
 Vehicular access to the Residential Subdistricts and the McLean Institutional Subdistrict shall be via Mill Street, except in case of emergency access.
 Vehicular access to the Senior Living Subdistrict, the Research and Development Subdistrict, and the MDZ3OD shall be via Pleasant Street, except in case of emergency access.